Skip to main content

 As course lead for pre-registration midwifery programmes, I support student midwives in their clinical practice placements and work with NHS colleagues to ensure all students are able to meet the practice requirements for entry onto the NMC register.

 In order to meet the Government's objective to increase midwife numbers, I have developed links with maternity units outside London.
 Kingston University is consequently now able to offer midwifery placement options at two additional NHS Foundation Trusts in Surrey, broadening the appeal to potential students.
-We have also increased our student placement numbers at our longstanding collaborative partner Trusts in South West London.
+We have also significantly increased our placement capacity at our longstanding collaborative partner Trusts in South West London.

-My role as lead for workforce development means I ensure the Department of Midwifery maintains a portfolio of attractive courses which meet the needs of qualified midwives and our NHS partners.
-I work with a number of academic and clinical colleagues to develop and deliver high quality education programmes.
+As lead for workforce development I ensure the Department of Midwifery maintains a portfolio of attractive courses which meet the needs of qualified midwives and our NHS partners, both locally and nationally.
+I work with colleagues to develop and deliver high quality education programmes.
+The postgraduate portfolio has been significantly updated over the last two years and the move to a predominantly online delivery model has significantly increased registrations, with applications from professionals around the UK.

 I chair Fitness to Practice panels within HSCE and have significant experience as a panel member and advisor in recruitment and investigatory processes both in university and healthcare settings.